Toward machine learning interatomic potentials for modeling uranium mononitride: Methods

 \subsection{Machine learning interatomic potentials}

-We present two MLIPs for UN, an ANI-based \cite{Smith2017} potential and a a HIP-NN-based \cite{Lubbers2018, Chigaev2023} potential.
-Recent studies have shown that HIP-NN can outperform ANI \cite{Chigaev2023, Fedik2024}, which provides a solid baseline \cite{Smith2020, Smith2021, Stippell2024}, for a modern machine learned potential.
-We examine both models in search of the potential with best performance across a wide range of materials properties.
+We developed two MLIPs for uranium mononitride: an ANI-based neural network potential~\cite{Smith2017} and a HIP-NN potential~\cite{Lubbers2018, Chigaev2023}.
+In a previous study, the ANI potential was used to develop an MLIP for UO$_2$ and since it was linked to the active learning framework used in this work it was our first choice.
+However, recent studies have shown that HIP-NN can outperform ANI~\cite{Chigaev2023, Fedik2024}, therefore we decided to train a HIP-NN potential and examine the performance of both models across several material properties.

-Both MLIPs predict atomic energies, where the total system energy is the sum of all atomic energies; this approximation is common although not entirely physical.
-The forces are computed as the gradient of the energy with respect to positions by automatic differentiation, thus guaranteeing that the potential is energy-conserving.
-ANI and HIP-NN are local, meaning they only include interactions within a specified cutoff radius.
-Both model architectures are constructed to ensure that the total energy and atomic forces are invariant to translations, rotations, and permutations.\\
+Similar to classical potentials, both MLIPs predict the total system energy as sums of atomic energies; atomic forces are obtained from gradients of the total energy with respect to atomic positions via automatic differentiation, ensuring energy conservation.
+Both ANI and HIP-NN potentials incorporate only local atomic interactions within specified cutoff radii and guarantee invariance to translations, rotations, and atomic permutations, enabling transferable and physically consistent modeling of atomic interactions.\\